...

 Demetrois Alafogiannis is an experienced electrical professional and entrepreneur with over 20 years of hands-on experience in residential and commercial electrical services.
 He is the President and Lead Electrician at Canadian Wire Wizards Inc., a Toronto-based electrical services company known for quality workmanship, safety, and ...
 Read More

-Knob and tube wiring is still found in many older Toronto homes, especially those built before the 1950s.
-While it was considered safe when originally installed, it no longer meets the demands of
+Knob and tube wiring remains a common issue in many older Toronto homes, especially properties built before the 1950s.
+Although this wiring method was once standard across North America, it no longer

 What Our Customers Says